GoogleContainerTools/kpt-functions-catalog/functions/go/set-enforcement-action/README.md

 Policy Controller [constraint objects](https://cloud.google.com/anthos-config-management/docs/how-to/creating-constraints) enable you to enforce policies for your Kubernetes clusters.
-This function provides a quick way for users to set the [enforcementAction](https://cloud.google.com/anthos-config-management/docs/how-to/auditing-constraints#types_of_enforcement_actions) attribute to either `dryrun` for auditing or `deny` for enforcing the constraints.
+This function provides a quick way for users to set the [enforcementAction](https://cloud.google.com/anthos-config-management/docs/how-to/auditing-constraints#types_of_enforcement_actions) attribute to either `dryrun` for auditing, `warn` for letting the non-compliant resource be applied to the cluster with a warning or `deny` for enforcing the constraints and denying the resource application altogether.

 <!--mdtogo:Long-->